prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 ## OVERVIEW
 * [<b>Fully homomorphic encryption</b>](https://en.wikipedia.org/wiki/Private_biometrics) (FHE) enables encrypted match and search operations on encrypted data without allowing any third party to observe the actual data.
 * Cloud Biometric MFA is certified compliant with [<B>IEEE 2410 Standard for Biometric Privacy</b>](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D).
-The SBP requires FHE for private identity assertion and authentication.
+This Standard requires FHE for private identity assertion and authentication.
 * Compliance with <b>IEEE 2410, "...guarantees the SBP system </b>does not incur GDPR, CCPA, BIPA or HIPAA privacy obligations." </b>
 * <b>FHE payloads are anonymized data.</b> The FHE payload is a globally unique positional array that does not contain biological or behavioral characteristics, imagery or a template of any physiological, biological or behavioral trait (embeddings, or vector encryptions).
 * <b>UUIDs are anonymized data.</b> The Cloud Biometric MFA system generates a universally unique identifier (“UUID”) to label each end user instead of using a username, email address or other personal data.
 This UUID cannot be tied back to an individual/end user by Private Identity.
 Therefore, this UUID is also anonymized data.